WebstaurantStore / Food Service Resources / Food Trucks & Concessions / How to Make Your Own Slushie Mix

 close up of hands pouring a blue raspberry slushie into a styrofoam cup

-Premade slushie syrup is concentrated, so it needs to be mixed with water before adding it to the slush machine.
-Every brand has their own ratio, but most mixes are either 1:4 or 1:5.
-This means for every 1 cup of syrup, you need to add 4 or 5 cups of water to the mix.
-Make sure to read the instructions on the mix and use the ratio as your guide.
+Since premade slushie syrup arrives concentrated, mix it with water before adding it to the slush machine.
+Most mixes are 1:4 or 1:5, or 4 or 5 cups of water for every 1 cup of syrup.
+Read the instructions on the mix and use the ratio as your guide.

 Can You Add Alcohol to a Slush Machine?

 Some slush machines are rated to work with alcohol, but it depends on the manufacturer.
-Read the manufacturer's guidelines concerning alcohol before making adult slushies.
+Read your machine's guidelines concerning alcohol before making adult slushies.

 Does Alcohol Affect the Brix Reading?

 Yes, alcohol affects the Brix reading.
 Adding alcohol to the mix will cause the Brix reading to be higher, which means it will take longer to freeze.
-Using a refractometer is the best way to make sure your boozy slush mixes freeze properly.
+Utilizing a refractometer is the best way to ensure your alcoholic slush mixes freeze properly.

-Try experimenting with syrups and flavorings to create gourmet slushies!
-There are many different types of flavoring syrups you can use, but avoid anything with dairy ingredients unless your machine is rated to work with dairy.
+Try experimenting with syrups and flavorings to create gourmet slushies and stand apart from your competition.
+You can choose between many different types of flavoring syrups, but avoid anything with dairy ingredients unless your machine is rated to work with dairy.

-Neutral slush syrup makes it easy to create your own flavor combinations.
-Mix the neutral syrup with water to create the slushie base, then add the flavors below.
-Before adding the mix to your machine, test the sugar content with a refractometer.
-As long as your Brix measurement falls between 13% and 15%, the slushie will freeze to the perfect consistency.
+Neutral slush syrup allows you to create your own flavor combinations easily.
+Mix the neutral syrup with water to make the slushie base, then add the flavors below.
+Test the sugar content with the refractometer before adding the mix to your machine.
+If your Brix measurement falls between 13% and 15%, the slushie will freeze to the perfect consistency.

 • Wedding Cake: Almond + White Chocolate + Vanilla